jenishsakhiya/SimpleSocialNetwork/README.md

 # SimpleSocialNetwork
-this is a simple social network thai I have made for just learning purpose..
+this is a simple social network that I have made for just learning purpose..

 The project is made with django v1.10 and Javascript AJAX. all the common functionalities of a social networks are included like-